How to get video player on Steam Deck

 So, you saw the title.
 First, let’s define the goal.
 Video player that:

-I personally required player like this when I had to go to Russia during Russian-Urkrainien war.
+I personally looked for a player like this when I had to go to Russia during Russian-Urkrainien war.

-Some Russian bureaucracy failed to bring me my identification documents on time, so I had to go motherland with the risk of becoming illegal immigrant at home later.
+Some Russian bureaucracy failed to bring me my identification documents on time, so I had to go motherland with the risk of becoming illegal immigrant at home later (yes, motherland and home are different places for me).

 All direct flights were canceled.
-The airports were not safe.
+The airports were not safe (scheduled arrival of a particular person of interest is a golden opportunity for FSB).
 And the ticket prices went too high.

 I decided to fly to Helsinki, then take a train to Lappeenranta and then get to the Vyborg by bus.